agama-project/agama/web/README.md

 Most of the tasks you can run through `npm` are provided by Create React App (see the [documentation](https://create-react-app.dev/docs/available-scripts/) for further details).
 However, we have added a few more tasks on our own.
-So let's recap all the available task (they are defined under the `scripts` key in the [package.json file](./package.json).
+So let's recap all the available tasks (they are defined under the `scripts` key in the [package.json file](./package.json).

 * `npm start`: runs the application in development mode on `http://localhost:3000`.
 If possible, it